tapframe/StarFm/starfm/README.md

 - `bg-hero-glow`: gradient backdrop that matches the StarFM identity
 - `shadow-brand` / `shadow-card`: deep emerald drop shadows for premium depth
-- `.glass-panel`: reusable glassmorphism helper (rounded corners, soft border, blur)
+- `.glass-panel`: reusable glassmorphism helper (rounded corners, soft border)

 ### How to Theme New Sections